cedricwalter/cedricwalter.github.io/content/posts/viaferrata/daubenhorn.md

 {{< youtube ThOvctMyCAI >}}

-and what NOT TO DO in this video
+and what NOT TO DO in this video, he could have died!

 {{< youtube SMK41UXUx3U >}}